hkvision/ipex-llm/python/friesian/DEVCATALOG_workflow.md

 # Distributed Training & Inference Workflows using BigDL

 Learn to use BigDL to easily build and seamlessly scale distributed training and inference workflows for TensorFlow and PyTorch.
-This page takes the recsys workflows for Wide & Deep Learning model as an example.
+This page takes the recsys workflows for Neural Collaborative Filtering (NCF) model as an example.

 Check out more workflow examples and reference implementations in the [Developer Catalog](https://developer.intel.com/aireferenceimplementations).

 ## Overview
 Usually one would take many efforts to develop distributed training and inference pipelines to handle large datasets in production.
-With the adoption of BigDL, AI workflows written in Python notebooks running on a single laptop can be seamlessly scaled out across large clusters so as to process distributed Big Data.
+With the adoption of BigDL, AI workflows written in Python notebooks running on a single laptop can be seamlessly scaled out across large clusters so as to process distributed big data.

 Highlights and benefits of BigDL are as follows: